 - to create additional employment opportunities in the community that might not otherwise be available.

-Self-Employment training is designed to assist individuals who:
+The Self-Employment program is designed to assist individuals who:

 - have a viable business concept for starting a new business or taking over an existing business where they did not have prior ownership,

 - have the capital or access to capital needed to start and operate their business,